-By 1881 Matthew was working for Lord Egerton as Clerk of Works for the Tatton Estate for 30 years, and he also renovated St Mary’s Church at Rostherne, Cheshire in 1888.
+By 1881 Matthew was working for Lord Egerton as Clerk of Works for the Tatton Estate for 30 years, during which time he remodelled some of the homesteads on the estate and under his supervision extensive alterations to Tatton Hall were made, including wiring throughout for the provision of electric lighting.
+He also renovated St Mary’s Church at Rostherne, Cheshire in 1888.
 By 1911 he had retired and was living in Knutsford, aged 70.

 He died in Knutsford in 1919.
 Rachel died in Knutsford in 1935.

-A lot of this has come from census, school and church records, but it also leave a lot of unanswered questions.
-When Matthew Agar was 20 years old he was an apprentice cartwright living at Fylingdales near Whitby.
-When he was 29 years old he was the Clerk of Works at Sudbury.
-In a 9 year period how did he go from being a cartwright to persuading Lord Vernon that he was the right man for the job to completely transform his whole estate?
+A lot of this has come from census, school and church records, but it also leaves a lot of unanswered questions.
+When Matthew Agar was 20 years old, he was an apprentice cartwright living at Fylingdales near Whitby.
+When he was 29 years old, he was the Clerk of Works at Sudbury.
+In a 9-year period how did he go from being a cartwright to persuading Lord Vernon that he was the right man for the job to completely transform his whole estate?
 How did he find out there was a vacant position at Sudbury in Derbyshire, 160 miles away?
-Did he really have the qualifications or did he just have a vivid imagination and was good at managing other people to achieve the results he wanted?
+Did he really have the qualifications, or did he just have a vivid imagination and was good at managing other people to achieve the results he wanted?
 What did he achieve at Tatton Park?
 Could Matthew Agar have been just a good manager, or did he have real building skills?

 Gathered by Local History Research Volunteer – Colin Grave